 The Difference between Freight Liability and Freight Insurance

-If your business hires the services of third-party logistics professionals frequently or if you are involved with a related field, there are certain concepts that you must be knowledgeable about.
+If your business hires the services of 3PL logistics professionals frequently or if you are involved with a related field, there are certain concepts that you must be knowledgeable about.
 This is especially important if the involvement of logistics is an important part of your business.
-One such aspect of 3PL costs that you must have a deep understanding of is freight claims and freight insurance.
+One such aspect of 3PL service cost that you must have a deep understanding of is freight claims and freight insurance.

 The possibility of damaged or lost goods is one of the major concerns that any shipper has.
 However, accidents are sometimes inevitable and if a similarly negative situation has to be faced, it is crucial that you are armed with all the information you need.
 This can help you get reimbursed with a significant amount of the losses caused.